ulelab/PRMT-APA/README.md

 **REPRODUCING ANALYSES FROM MANUSCRIPT**

-Scripts used to produce the figures from the manuscript are organised in this repository by Figure number.
+Scripts used to produce the figures from the manuscript are located in the Scripts/ directory within this repository, organised by Figure number.
 Files required for each script are located in the Data/ directory also found in this repository, organised by figure.
 Following each initial DRIMSeq analysis, APA events were next classified using the classification_of_APA_events.R script, before all other dataset-specific secondary analyses were peformed.
 For the more complex scripts located in this repository, script-specific READMEs can be found in the same directories as those scripts.